oybekabdulazizov/oybekabdulazizov/README.md

-# Hi 👋, I'm Oybek.
+# Hi there👋
-### A passionate software engineer from Uzbekistan, currently resides in Warsaw, Poland.</h3>
+### A passionate software engineer from Uzbekistan, currently resides in Warsaw, Poland.

 - 🔭 I’m currently working on **personal projects and enrich my portfolio.**